mberriman/BSP2024/manuals/part1/part1.md

 ![](figures/figure_3.3.png)

 The gene page has three main sections.
 In the summary section, together with the description of our gene we can also see the genomic location of the gene ("opera_v5_385", in this case) and the INSDC Sequence ID.
-This is an identifier that links to an entry for the scaffold in ENA.
+This is an identifier that links to an entry for the scaffold in the ENA.

 Underneath, we can see some information about the gene: it has one transcript isoform and a number of orthologues and paralogues.
 We’ll revisit this later.
 We can also see that the gene is protein-coding.